 Sets the oscilloscope vertical, horizontal and acquisition parameters using the user inputs like peak voltage and current for Turn Off Time and Turn On Time measurements.

-NOTE.
-The Power Rail Preset button is available only for Turn On Time and Turn Off Time measurements.
+Note: The Power Rail Preset button is available only for Turn On Time, Turn Off Time, and Turn on Overshoot measurements.

 Use the following steps to run a Power Rail Preset on applicable DPM measurements: